MuhammadKhoshnaw/BasicMVIApp/README.md

 ```

 Now coming to the main course, UseCase has a general type of OutputPort that we use for the outputPort variable.
 The onReady function will be called
 right after the outputPort is registered.
 So you can run your setup code.
-We also have the default implementation for registerOuputPort.
+We also have the default implementation for registerOutputPort.

 ```
 abstract class UseCase<O : OutputPort> : InputPort<O> {